lisa-butler/Northwest-Scuba-Diving/README.md

 * A stock control counter to limit the number of a specific product avaliable.
 For example on one of the courses, limit the places in the course to a set number and once that many people have registered for the course, remove it from the products view.
 * A more extensive customers orders page for the admin.
 This would display the products and the total number of customers who have registered for it.
 * A gallery tab where users could share their photos with a comment about their dive.
+* Gear for sale page, this could be both new and second hand gear that could be purchased.
+* Chatbot - This was something i would have liked to incorporate in this current project.

 ------------------------------------------------------------------